<

 History of Water Birth

-Prior to this time in the West, women remained in a tub for short periods of time, such as in the shower or bath as a way to increase their comfort in early labor.
+Prior to this time in the West, women remained in a tub for short periods of time, such as in the shower or bath as a way to increase their comfort in early labour.

-A leading advocate is Dr. Michel Odent who has conducted many research studies to document its safety.
-After many years of hospital practice, Dr. Odent turned instead to homebirth.
+However, the body of research demonstrates no increase in negative outcomes for low-risk mothers.
+A leading water birth advocate, Dr. Michel Odent, has conducted many research studies to document its safety.
+After many years of hospital practice, Dr. Odent left mainstream medicine and instead turned to providing homebirth and waterbirth options.

 Top of Page